kell18/head-first-scala/src/main/resources/resources.md

 2. [scala_ru](https://t.me/scala_ru) - Russian, could be toxic once in a while, but still nice.

 ## Some resources
-- ! https://github.com/alexandru/scala-best-practices <- keep an eye on best practices, there are decent expalations for "Why?" questions as well
-- https://www.coursera.org/specializations/scala <- First one quite tedious, second and next are much better, but you need some knowledge to that, a good book could be a great start
+- [Series of courses from the lang creators](https://www.coursera.org/specializations/scala), first one quite tedious, second and next are much better, but you need some basic knowledge to that, a good book could be a great start
 - _Books_
     - Begginer:
         - [Programming in Scala](https://booksites.artima.com/programming_in_scala_3ed)